equalitie/Caislean/doc/role-doc/letsencrypt.md

 repositories unless explicitly specified otherwise.

 This role won't work unless `website_domain_name` resolves to the IP address of the remote machine.
-This is because Let's Encrypt verifies you control the demain for which you're requesting a certificate by placing a file in your webserver's webroot and then checking it can access that file from the domain in question.
+This is because Let's Encrypt verifies that you control the domain for which you're requesting a certificate by placing a file in your webserver's webroot and then checking that it can access that file from the domain in question.

 ## Prerequired roles